Sprague-Grundy values and complexity for LCTR: The complexity of LCTR and

 \subsection{The game tree of LCTR and \King{}}

-In this section we describe the number of nodes and leaves that the game tree of LCTR, or \King{}, might have.

-\paragraph{The number of nodes in the game tree} Recall that $\nodes(A)$, and $\leaf(A)$, denote the number of nodes, and leaves, in the game tree of the game $A$, respectively.
+In this section we describe the number of nodes and leaves that the game tree of LCTR, or \King{}, might have. \ifthenelse{\arx=1}{ \paragraph{The number of nodes in the game tree} Recall that $\nodes(A)$, and $\leaf(A)$, denote the number of nodes, and leaves, in the game tree of the game $A$, respectively.
 The following corollary connects those notions, and follows immediately from \cref{def:truncation}. \begin{corollary} Let $\lambda$ be a partition.
 Then $\nodes(\L(\lambda))=\nodes(\K(\lambda))+\leaf(\L(\lambda))$. \end{corollary} Given a game $A$ of either type, recall that a position may occur several times within the game tree of $A$.
 More precisely, if $A[i,j]\neq \br{}$ then the pair $(i,j)$ gives rise to exactly $\binom{i+j}{i}$ nodes within the game tree of $A$.